Kamilcuk/nomad-tools/README.md

 + nomad-watch run --help
 Usage: nomad-watch run [OPTIONS] [CMD]...

-  Run a Nomad job and then act like started mode.
+  Run a Nomad job and then act like stopped mode.
 All following command arguments are passed to nomad job run command.
 Note that nomad job run has arguments with a single dash.